What is Camp PAWS?

 Peanut/Dairy Allergies: Our shelter regularly uses peanut butter and cheese with dogs and we are not a peanut free camp environment.
 During camp, peanut butter smells will be in the air and some dogs may have peanut butter near their mouths.
 We cannot guarantee that children will not come into contact with peanut butter, cheese or other allergens.
 Animal Allergies: Children will come into contact daily with animals, which may include but is not limited to: cats, dogs, ferrets, rabbits and reptiles.
 We cannot guarantee that children will not come into contact with any of these animals.

 A limited number of scholarships for Camp PAWS summer programs are available for families who are in financial need and would not otherwise be able to attend.
-Applications can be emailed to email@example.com, faxed to (734) 662-0749, mailed or dropped off at HSHV Attn: Humane Education, 3100 Cherry Hill Road, Ann Arbor, MI 48105.
+Applications can be emailed to firstname.lastname@example.org, faxed to (734) 662-0749, mailed or dropped off at HSHV Attn: Humane Education, 3100 Cherry Hill Road, Ann Arbor, MI 48105.
 Scholarship applicants should not register for camp as spaces for scholarships are separate from general registration.
+The deadline for summer 2019 scholarship applications has passed.
+Please check back next February for summer 2020 information.

 School Year Camps